The Beldon Fund focuses project and general support grants in two programs:

 • International efforts.

-• Academic or university projects, unless they are directly linked to environmental
+• Academic or university projects, unless they are directly linked to

 advocacy and have impact well beyond the academic community.